Generic Name: abacavir, lamivudine, and zidovudine (a BACK a veer, la MIV yoo deen, zye DOE vyoo deen)

 What is Trizivir?

-Trizivir is used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
-This medication is not a cure for HIV or AIDS.
+Trizivir is a combination medicine used to treat HIV, which causes the acquired immunodeficiency syndrome (AIDS).
+This medicine is not a cure for HIV or AIDS.

 Trizivir may also be used for purposes not listed in this medication guide.

-Some people develop lactic acidosis while taking Trizivir.
-Early symptoms may get worse over time and this condition can be fatal.
+Trizivir may also cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.
-Trizivir can also cause severe or life-threatening effects on your liver.
-Call your doctor at once if you have any of these symptoms while taking Trizivir: pain in your upper stomach, itching, loss of appetite, dark urine, clay-colored stools, or jaundice (yellowing of the skin or eyes).

 If you have hepatitis B you may develop liver symptoms after you stop taking Trizivir, even months after stopping.
 Your doctor may want to check your liver function for several months after you stop using the medication.
 Visit your doctor regularly.